Neural Methods for Amortized Inference: INTRODUCTION

 \section{INTRODUCTION}

-Statistical inference is the process of drawing conclusions on an underlying population based on an observational sample, and is the cornerstone of evidence-based decision making and scientific discovery.
-This process often relies on a parametric statistical model with unknown or uncertain parameters.
-Parameter inference consists in estimating, or finding a distribution over, these model parameters.
-When the underlying parametric model admits a likelihood function that is analytically and computationally tractable, a suite of likelihood-based methods are available that are well-suited for parameter inference.
-However, there are many cases where the likelihood function is either unavailable or computationally prohibitive (i.e., time consuming to evaluate), but where it is feasible to simulate from the model; this is the case, for example, with several geophysical models \citep[e.g.,][]{Siahkool_2023}, epidemiological models \citep{Fasiolo_2016}, cognitive neuroscience models \citep{Fengler_2021}, agent-based models \citep{Dyer_2024}, and some classes of statistical models like Markov random fields \citep[e.g.,][]{Besag_1986} or models for spatial extremes \citep[e.g.,][]{Davison_2012,Huser_2022}.
-In such cases, one often resorts to simulation-based techniques to bypass evaluation of the likelihood function when making parameter inference.
-Simulation-based inference requires substantial computing capability, and thus only became a viable solution in the second half of the 20th century \citep[see][for early examples]{Hoel_1971, Ross_1971}.
+Statistical inference, the process of drawing conclusions on an underlying population from observations, is a cornerstone of evidence-based decision making and scientific discovery.
+It often relies on a statistical model with unknown or uncertain parameters.
+Parameter inference consists in estimating and quantifying uncertainty over these model parameters.
+When the underlying model admits a likelihood function that is analytically and computationally tractable, likelihood-based methods are available that are well-suited for inference.
+However, in many cases the likelihood function is either unavailable or computationally prohibitive to evaluate, but it is feasible to simulate from the model; this is the case, for example, with many geophysical models \citep[e.g.,][]{Siahkool_2023}, epidemiological models \citep{Fasiolo_2016}, cognitive neuroscience models \citep{Fengler_2021}, agent-based models \citep{Dyer_2024}, and some classes of statistical models like Markov random fields \citep[e.g.,][]{Besag_1986} or models for spatial extremes \citep[e.g.,][]{Davison_2012,Huser_2022}.
+In such cases, one often resorts to simulation-based techniques to bypass evaluation of the likelihood function.
+Simulation-based inference requires substantial computing capability, and thus only became viable in the second half of the twentieth century (for early examples, see \citeauthor{Hoel_1971} \citeyear{Hoel_1971} and \citeauthor{Ross_1971} \citeyear{Ross_1971}).
 The field has evolved much since then, due to the dramatic increase in affordable computing power, and the increased ability to generate, store, and process large datasets.